 You are only trying to help, but keep in mind that many illnesses don't have a one-size-fits-all cure.
 While your mother's, friend's, cousin's husband could have been diagnosed with the same ailment as the person you are speaking with, it's very possible their symptoms weren't the same, they were on completely different medications before their diagnosis, or their side effects were drastically different.

 "It will be fine.
 Just don't think about it and pretend like it's not happening"

 You might think you are helping someone keep their mind off their illness, but "it" is happening and being in denial doesn't help.
 "It is likely the sick person is thinking about very little else and telling them to the opposite of their reality makes them feel disconnected and shamed," points out San Diego based therapist and founder of The Relationship Place, Dana McNeil, LMFT.

 "Just suck it up and deal with it"

-First of all, you should never tell anyone to "suck" anything up.
-It's rude and insensitive.
-However, when you discount a sick person's condition it can really hurt.
-"Having an illness is a scary and makes the person feel vulnerable," Dr. McNeil points out.
-"There is nothing to suck up!"
+When you discount a sick person's condition it can really hurt.
+"Having an illness is scary and makes the person feel vulnerable," Dr. McNeil points out.

 "You just don't seem like yourself"